sscardapane/reprodl2021/README.md

 &nbsp;

-This is an extra branch of **exercise2_hydra_completed** that is intended to introduce Poetry, a tool for dependency management and packaging in Python.
+This is an extra branch of **exercise2_hydra_completed** that is intended to introduce Poetry, a tool that simplifies dependency management and the creation of new packages in Python.

 &nbsp;